 Drug information provided by: Micromedex

 Never share insulin needles or syringes with others under any circumstances.
-Sharing needles can result in transmission of hepatitis viruses, HIV, or other blood-borne illnesses.
+It is not safe for one pen to be used for more than one person.
+Sharing needles can result in transmission of hepatitis viruses, HIV, or other bloodborne illnesses.

 Your doctor will want to check your progress at regular visits, especially during the first few weeks you take this medicine.
 Blood tests may be needed to check for unwanted effects.